Nineluj/FishGame/Fish/Planning/self-7.md

 -   a purpose statement for the "take turn" functionality on states

 We did not receive feedback on our purpose statement for take turn functionality it was sufficiently detailed.
+To see the current state of take turn purpose statement see: https://github.ccs.neu.edu/CS4500-F20/levelland/blob/7f2d8d5b2ec2c03aaef0fe54ccbe573b7f133cf0/Fish/Common/src/models/gameState/gameState.ts#L248-L254

 -   two unit tests for the "take turn" functionality